dincozdemir/grill-core/README.md

   });
 ```

-Use @grill/io in your component as:
+Use grill-core in your component as:

 ```
 import { connect } from 'react-redux';